jasobanta/mean-store/README.md

 # dorbbyfullstack

-This project was generated with the [Angular Full-Stack Generator](https://github.com/DaftMonk/generator-angular-fullstack) version 4.2.3.
+This project was generated with the yomen

 ## Getting Started